luizgringo/curotec-fullstack-challenge/README.md

 - 📱 Responsive design
 - 🚀 Fast development with Vite
 - 🔄 Real-time updates with React Query
-- 🛠️ Type safety with TypeScript
+- 🛠️ Type safety with TypeScript and Prisma
+- 🗄️ Efficient database operations with Prisma ORM
 - 🐳 Docker support for easy deployment
 - 📦 Monorepo structure with Turborepo

-## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## License